spiral/docs/framework/concept.md

-Current implementation of core classes and components is intended to be kept light and not overcompilcated to ensure that no projects are getting forced into specific architecture (i simply don't know what is good architecture for your application can be) and developer are given with enought room for experimentation and framework modification.
+Current implementation of core classes and components is intended to be kept light and not overcompilcated to ensure that no projects are getting forced into specific architecture (i simply don't know what is good architecture for your application can be) so developer are given enought room for experimentation and framework modification.